-At UCB you can drop a class with no penalty until the very last day of regular instruction.
+At UCB you can drop a class with no penalty until the add/drop deadline, then with a form and \$5 fee up until the very last week of regular instruction.
 Classes can also be dropped pretty far into the quarter at UCSF as well.
 Many students will register for a small handful classes with the intention of dropping those they find least interesting.
 Also, apart from a couple of required first year seminars, our program does not mandate when you take your courses as long as you reach the major and minor requirements by graduation.
 In the absence of a full course load, there are research credit hours that you will register for in order to maintain full-time status.
 This is a little different depending on which campus you are based at and will be covered at orientation in August.